-While CS1321 does permit collaboration on all homework assignments, none of the females took advantage of the opportunity to work with others, nor did they make use of study groups for exam preparation.
-Responses to questions specific to the course reflect its technical approach (much as described [1, 8]), as the interviewees consistently described data structures when discussing course topics.
+While CS1321 allows some collaboration, none of the females took advantage of the opportunity to work with others, nor did they make use of study groups for exam preparation.
+Responses to questions specific to the course reflect its technical approach (much as described [1, 5]), as the interviewees consistently described data structures when discussing course topics.